This post contains affiliate links.

 Making buttermilk.

-You can use any of the recently popular non-dairy drinks to make buttermilk.
-While they may not be ideal substitutes for buttermilk in all recipes, they do provide easy lactose free buttermilk alternatives.
-These include Almond, Oat, Rice, Coconut (drink not actual coconut milk or coconut cream), Hemp drink, and Soy.
+You can use any of the recently popular non-dairy “milks” to make buttermilk.
+While they may not be ideal substitutes for buttermilk in all recipes, they do provide easy lactose-free buttermilk alternatives.
+These include almond milk, oat milk, rice milk, coconut drink (drink not actual coconut milk or coconut cream), hemp drink, and soy milk.

-The milk industry goes to some length to remind us that these drinks are not milk.
-When using them in a buttermilk replacement this is certainly true.
-The casein protein in cow’s milk curdles when the pH reaches 4.6 or higher.
-This thickens the milk.
-This doesn’t happen in plant based drinks when acidic ingredients are added because there is no casein protein to clump.
+One problem with all of these is that the casein protein in cow’s milk curdles when the pH reaches 4.6 or higher, thickening the milk.
+This doesn’t happen in plant-based drinks when acidic ingredients are added because there is no casein protein to clump.

 Instructions